 Observe object 3

-pmax are set, ARTIK Cloud sends an Observe request on /3/0 (object 3, instance 0).
+pmax are set, ARTIK cloud services send an Observe request on /3/0 (object 3, instance 0).
 The device must immediately send back the resource values as the response.
-ARTIK Cloud updates the Device Mirror with these values.
+ARTIK cloud services update the Device Mirror with these values.

 After a device completes the registration flow, its registration is valid until the registration lifetime expires.
 The following events can occur while the registration is valid:

 - The device updates the registration to extend the registration lifetime.

 - The device de-registers.
 The Device Property management ends until the device registers again.

 - The device re-registers.
 The registration is extended with a new lifetime and ID.

 - The device sends a Notify request to update values for object /3/0.
 Via observe/notify, ARTIK cloud services continually receive updates of resource values from the device and then updates the corresponding Device Mirror.